Alamofire + AlamofireObjectMapper

 }

-As you can see, the service is super-simple.
-It basically just performs get requests and specifies api-specific return types that are automatically mapped to by Alamofire and AlamofireObjectMapper, then uses convert() to map the api-specific types to the domain-specific types that are used by the app.
+The service just performs requests and specifies API-specific return types that are mapped to by Alamofire and AlamofireObjectMapper, then uses convert() to map the API-specific types to the domain-specific types that are used by the app.

-getMovie uses responseObject, while the other functions use responseArray.
-This is because getMovie returns an optional object, while the other functions return an array of objects.
+The getMovie request uses responseObject since it returns an optional result object, while the other functions use responseArray. since they return an array of objects.

-I only use arrays here to show both object and array mapping.
-Instead of having your api return arrays, I strongly recommend to add the arrays to a response object.
-This gives you more flexibility in the future, where you can add more information to the response if needed.
+I only use arrays to show both object and array mapping.
+Instead of having your API return arrays, I strongly recommend to add the arrays to a response object.

 Fetch movies

-We can now make our app fetch data from the api.
-Replace the boilerplate code in ViewController with this code:
+We can now make our app fetch API results.
+Replace the ViewController code with this:

 override func viewDidLoad() {